jcbalcita/i-love-blocks/README.md

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack up and displaying a Canvas board.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of Canvas.
 Goals for the day:

 - Get a green bundle with `webpack`
-- Learn enough `Easel.js` to render an object to the `Canvas` element
+- Learn enough `Canvas` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the Canvas API.
 Set up the blocks module.

 - Complete the `block.js` module (constructor, update functions)
-- Render square blocks to the `Canvas` using `Easel.js`
+- Render square blocks to the `Canvas`

 **Day 3**:  Goals for the day: